Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 Q. How are 2501 applications evaluated and how many discretionary points may be given to applicants?

-All applications received are reviewed and scored by at least two members of an external Independent Peer Review Panel.
+All applications that meet the initial eligibility screening criteria are reviewed and scored by at least two members of an external Peer Review Panel.
 The panel members are not associated with USDA staff members.
 The panel members award discretionary points for Secretarial initiatives as stated in the Funding Opportunity Announcement (FOA) currently posted.

 GRANT MANAGEMENT QUESTIONS: